joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // support validation of an entire document tree. includeJsr303Annotations = false

+  // Whether to include JSR-305 annotations, for schema rules like Nullable, NonNull, etc includeJsr305Annotations = false

+  // The Level of inclusion to set in the generated Java types (for Jackson serializers) inclusionLevel = InclusionLevel.NON_NULL

+  // Whether to use the 'title' property of the schema to decide the class name (if not
+  // set to true, the filename and property names are used). useTitleAsClassname = false

   // The type of input documents that will be read.
 Supported values:
   //  - jsonschema (schema documents, containing formal rules that describe the structure of JSON data)
   //  - json (documents that represent an example of the kind of JSON data that the generated Java types